gualtierotesta/blog/docs/articles/git-crypt.md

 ## How to use git-crypt

-In [this page](https://gualtierotesta.github.io/blog/tools/git-crypt/) from my personal website, I describe how to install git-crypt and the configuration steps required to use git-crypt in a project.
+In [this page](../tools/git-crypt/), I describe how to install git-crypt and the configuration steps required to use git-crypt in a project.